busenurcetin/Image-Finder/README.md

-# ImageFinder
+# Image-Finder
 I made an image finder app using Unsplash API.
-I named it as Search Maze
+I named it as Search Maze I used HTML, CSS and JavaScript.
+Simple JavaScript project.